HD Physical Therapy is OPEN!

+We fully offer telehealth services for certain patients.
 Telehealth is the use of technology to provide real-time health care to patients at a distance.
 Telehealth is delivered using video and audio connections on mobile phones, tablets and desktop computers.
 Governor Baker approved the use of telehealth visits on March 15, 2020 to encourage physical distancing and to allow healthcare providers to safely provide much needed services to the public.
 In response, we fully expanded our telehealth services.

 What Online Platforms Are You Using For Telehealth Services?